-Nearly 60 Docs, Other Medical Workers Face Charges In Federal Opioid Sting
+Nearly 60 Doctors, Other Medical Workers Charged In Federal Opioid Sting

 "In my view, if we can save one life, this will have been worth it," Benczkowski said.
 "We're not going to just come out and try to arrest our way out of the problem."

-The CDC has reported that 130 Americans die every day of an opioid-related overdose and federal law enforcement officials have been charged with trying to stanch the flow of some of those drugs.
+The CDC has reported that 130 Americans die every day of an opioid-related overdose, and federal law enforcement officials have been tasked with trying to stanch the flow of some of those drugs.

 "The opioid epidemic is the deadliest drug crisis in American history, and Appalachia has suffered the consequences more than perhaps any other region," Attorney General William Barr said.
 "But the Department of Justice is doing its part to help end this crisis."